Flameeyes/modsec-flameeyes/README.md

    happen.
 Most of the data is gathered through my websites, which receive about 30MB of traffic per day, and which I analyse over time.
-In case I made a mistake, please let me know by sending an email to flameeyes@flameeyes.eu — or open an issue on the [GitHub Project](https://github.com/Flameeyes/modsec-flameeyes).
+In case I made a mistake, please let me know by sending an email to flameeyes@flameeyes.com — or open an issue on the [GitHub Project](https://github.com/Flameeyes/modsec-flameeyes).

  * Are you trying to stop all the crawlers?
 Don't you want to be found